|

 research proposal.

-Multiplication" and authored the book of the same
+and authored the book of the same name.
+This book revolutionizes traditional

-and square root calculations.
-The Chinese edition 《魔数乘法》has been published in two editions, and the English
+edition 《魔数乘法》has been published in two editions, and the English

 edition has been published once.
 Academician Lu Ruqian